Ullswater - Lowther - Haweswater drive

 Coordinates: N 54.53967, W 2.58074

 Maulds Meaburn is another peaceful picturesque village in the Lyvennet valley.
 The main feature is the huge village green which surrounds pretty Lyvennet Beck as it meanders through the centre of the linear village.
+Apparently, it is one of only three village greens in England still grazed by sheep but there is certainly plenty of space for them.
 There are footpaths across the open grassy areas and a few benches to sit and admire the surroundings.
 Various bridges over the beck allow access from one side to the other.
 The well dispersed houses are set further back, overlooking the grass and beck, which all helps to enhance the attractive open character of the village.
 Since 1st August 2016 the village is now just within the Yorkshire Dales National Park following significant boundary extensions.
 Free roadside parking but no shop or public toilets.

 Distance: 29.5 miles